 “I don’t come to bring peace but war, said Jesus.
-I threw fire on the world and I will fan until it burns.” (source)gospel of Thomas And it is burning now.
+I threw fire on the world and I will fan until it burns.” (source)gospel of Thomas Now it burns.

 For Christians, and perhaps also for others, Jesus is the face of unconditional love, the image of the Linked who connects to the others by the power of his own link, or the one who unties.
 To them, his historical existence is anecdotal.